Skip to main content

 Langflow's default database is SQLite, but you can configure Langflow to use PostgreSQL instead.

-Connect Langflow to PostgreSQL
+Connect Langflow to a local PostgreSQL database

-The hostname in your connection string depends on how you're running PostgreSQL.
+The hostname in your connection string depends on how you're running PostgreSQL:

 • If you're running PostgreSQL directly on your machine, use localhost.